-Once you're sold on becoming a diesel mechanic, you can then decide between light duty vehicles and heavy equipment as your specialty.
+Diesel mechanics can specialize in light duty vehicles or heavy equipment.
 Like every decision in your career, both heavy diesel and light diesel mechanics have their pros and cons to consider.

-Even though the size and kinds of vehicles you work on are pretty different, you may be surprised at how similar diesel mechanics and heavy equipment mechanics have it.
+Even though the size and kinds of vehicles you work on are pretty different, you may be surprised at how similar the two specialties are.

 Light and heavy diesel mechanic positions both come with general responsibilities including repairing and servicing diesel vehicles.
 You'll troubleshoot problems and use computer software programs to run diagnostic procedures.

-When choosing between becoming a diesel mechanic or a heavy equipment mechanic, think about what types of vehicles and equipment you’ll work on, everyday responsibilities, and salary.
+When choosing between becoming a light duty diesel mechanic or a heavy equipment mechanic, consider the type of vehicles and equipment you’ll work on, everyday responsibilities, and salary.
 Here’s how the two categories differ.

 Light Duty Diesel Mechanic